-Thanks to Diana for suggesting Aladar as our Baby Name of the Day.
+Thanks to Diana for suggesting our Baby Name of the Day.

-Hungarian – or Magyar – is a fascinating language.
-It’s only cousins in Europe are Finnish and Estonian.
+The language, also known as Magyar, is unlike most others in Europe.
+It boasts just two linguistic cousins: Finnish and Estonian.
 All three ultimately trace their roots to a language spoken by people from the Uralic Mountains, in western Russia at the edge of Asia.

-- Names with Germanic roots, including Aldemar and Adalmar, from elements meaning old and famous, or noble and famous.
-If it’s the latter, that connect Aladar to a huge family of names, today more popular for girls.
+- Aldemar and Adalmar, from elements meaning old and famous, or noble and famous.
+If it’s the latter, that connects Aladar to a huge family of names, today more popular for girls.

-- Aldric, another Germanic name sometimes corrupted to Aidric.
+- Aldric, another Germanic name.
 The familiar ric means power, while the first element is old.

-There are politicians and musicians and artists and athletes, including Aladar Gerevich, who won six gold medals in sabre over an impressive 28 years.
+Competing in the Olympic games over an impressive 28-year span, Aladar Gerevich, won six gold medals in sabre.
 His first gold medal came in Los Angeles in 1932, when he would have been just 22 years old.
-His final medal was in Rome in 1960, when he would have been 50.
+He won his final medal in Rome in 1960, at the age of 50.

 In the 1970s, a series of animated television shows made for Hungarian television featured the adventures of the Mezga family, including super-smart teenage son Aladar.